WireGuard is an experimental VPN protocol that is generating a fair amount of excitement in the VPN world.

 What the app lacks in features (it doesn’t really have any), it makes up for in ease of use.
 Using what we imagine will become the standard way to configure WireGuard settings, NordVPN supplied us with images containing QR codes for its experimental WireGuard servers.

 All we had to do was scan this code for each server using our phone’s camera, and ta-da!
 Setup was complete.
-It is also possible to manually add setup files, or even create your own.
+It is also possible to manually add setup

 And that is all there really is to the app.
 Once set up, it connected instantly and worked exactly as it should.

-The TunSafe VPN App
+TunSafe VPN App

 Now that it’s open source, TunSafe makes a good alternative to the official Android app.
 The core functionality of the app is almost identical to the open source official app on which it is based.
-As such, it can be configured to connect to any WireGuard severs via QR code, config files, or create from new
+As such, it can be configured to connect to any WireGuard servers via QR code, config files, or create from new

-At the time of writing the only way to run WireGuard in Windows is using TunSafe.
-Like OpenVPN, TunSafe for Windows requires a TAP Ethernet Adapter in order to work.
+At the time of writing the only way to run WireGuard in Windows is using

 The main problem with this is that the TAP adapter can leak IPv6 DNS requests outside the VPN interface.
-It is therefore strongly recommended to disable IPv6 in Windows when using TunSafe for Windows.
+It is therefore strongly recommended to disable IPv6 in Windows when using

 Another issue is that using a TAP adapter adds complexity to WireGuard’s simplicity.
 Which somewhat works against one of the major advantages of using WireGuard.